-Insurance can be a complex topic, especially for young drivers just starting on their journey behind the wheel.
-However, by breaking down the process and understanding the terminology, one can simplify the task of comparing and selecting the best insurance quote.
+Insurance can be a complex topic, especially for young drivers just starting their journey behind the wheel.
+However, by breaking down the process and understanding the terminology, one can simplify comparing and selecting the best insurance quote.
 Here’s a step-by-step guide to help young drivers decode insurance quotes.

 1. Understand the Basics

 Navigating the world of car insurance can initially feel overwhelming, especially with the jargon.
 Let’s simplify these terms to give you a clearer picture:

 - Premium: Think of this as your subscription fee.
 Just like you pay to watch your favorite shows online or get deliveries from a club membership, a premium is what you pay, either monthly or annually, to ensure your car is protected by insurance.

 - Deductible: Consider this your initial contribution in case of an accident.
 If repairs cost $2,000 and your deductible is $500, you’ll cover the first $500, and your insurance will handle the remaining $1,500.
 A higher deductible often means a lower premium and vice-versa.

 - Coverage: This is the umbrella term for all the protections your insurance provides.
 Here’s a brief:

 - Collision: As the name suggests, this is for when you collide with another vehicle or object.